 Table of Contents

-3. Traditional Serving Style and Etiquette
+3. Traditional Serving Etiquette

 |---|---|---|

-| Vessel | Brass or Ceramic Bowl | Plastic Cup or Glass |
+| Vessel | Brass or Ceramic Bowl | Enhances aroma and texture |

 Conclusion